|

 blue solution is formed of the ammine complex ion (ligand substitution is

-incomplete), the overall change can be expressed as:
+incomplete), the overall changes can be expressed as:

 -